-On 1 January 2017, 2 498 396 Third Country Nationals (TCNs) were legally residing in Spain.
-They represented about the 5% of the total population, according to the National Statistics Institute.
+By the end of 2018, Spain had registered about 2.95 million third-country nationals (TCNs) residing in the country.
+They represented about the 6.3% of the total population, according to the National Statistics Institute.

-To foster the social inclusion of these populations, Spanish policymakers have so far set up 2 integration strategies.
+To foster the social inclusion of these populations, Spanish policymakers have so far set up two integration strategies.
 The first Strategic Plan for Citizenship and Integration (PECI I) covered the period 2007-2010.
-It aimed to adapt public policies in the fields of education, employment, social services, health and housing to the needs of the immigrant population; together with 9 other objectives.
-The 2011 update (PECI II) identified 6 specific and 5 transversal areas of action.
+It aimed to adapt public policies in the fields of education, employment, social services, health and housing to the needs of the immigrant population; together with nine other objectives.
+A 2011 update (PECI II) identified six specific and five cross-cutting areas of action.
 A comprehensive strategy against racism, racial discrimination, xenophobia and intolerance also came out the same year.

 þ language courses